Great patio furniture ideas will make your outdoor patio a space that’s chic, comfortable and functional, however it needs to be used.

 ‘Here you can see chairs from their Duval range; I particularly like the tapered legs and trellis back, and the light gray finish works well with the soft gray limestone paving.
 I added a darker contrast pipe to the cushions to draw the eye and for a fun extra detail.’

 Stone dining furniture is an elegant complement to traditional backyard designs.
 Both the table and seats can add decorative interest to the space with ornate carved ends.
 Benches have the ideal proportions for narrower patios like this one, but layer up cushions to boost comfort for sitters.

 Loungers are always a desirable choice when considering furniture for pool patios, but any backyard will benefit from patio furniture on which you can recline in maximum comfort and style.

 Upholstered in green, these sun loungers tone with both the surrounding planting and the lawn.
 The color also makes this chill-out zone distinct from the relaxation area near the house where the armchairs are upholstered in a sky blue tone.

 6. Keep the look sleek

-If yours is a patio area that’s surrounded by buildings or it’s small, opting for seating with slim metal frames and open weaves is a great strategy.
+If yours is a patio area that’s surrounded by buildings or you're looking for small garden ideas, opting for seating with slim metal frames and open weaves is a great strategy.
 It’ll keep the view through the patio open for the appearance of extra spaciousness.
 Metal is also the perfect complement to contemporary yard designs.

-This patio has subtle contemporary style with the color of the furniture toning with the pavers.
+This patio has subtle contemporary style, with the color of the furniture toning with the gray pavers.